AlanCArmstrong/Python_Visualizing_and_Experimenting/README.md

 ([https://github.com/AlanCArmstrong/Python_Visualizing_and_Experimenting/blob/main/Area_vs_Initial_Admin.png])

 To check for bias in the hospital, I found and graphed the correlation between length of stay and total charge and found a correlation of 0.988.
 I concluded no bias.
-The scatter chart showing a high correlation:
+This scatter chart confirms a high correlation:

 ([https://github.com/AlanCArmstrong/Python_Visualizing_and_Experimenting/blob/main/Initial_days_vs_TotalCharge.png])